hyeong01/Portfolio/README.md

 - Used data from Kickstaters
 - Adopted a NLP model and statistical machine learning models
-- Worked with a clear distinction of roles with backend engineer, modeling engineer, a frontend engineer
+- Worked with a clear distinction of roles with backend engineer, modeling engineer, and a frontend engineer
 - Pratical use of SQL
 ##